kengz/Notes-on-AI-realization/Main.md

 The criteria lies in completeness – humans make mistakes, thus are inconsistent, hence are complete.
 Modern computers are the opposite; they follow strict machine logic, thus are consistent and incomplete.
 This hints that we are still a long way from a ToC that can effectively simulate a human mind – call it the human-ToC.
 Perhaps it should better be called a ToT, Theory of Thinking.
 However the task at hand is to generalize the modern definition of computation, thus the name stays.

 Godel's theorem therefore provides a criterion for the human-ToC we want – it must be complete (thus inconsistent).
-Going back to the hierarchy of ToC's above, it implies this super theory must be general enough to include the human mind as a sub-theory.
+Going back to the hierarchy of ToCs above, it implies this super theory must be general enough to include the human mind as a sub-theory.
 We are not sure if human-ToC will lie between super-Q and Math, or beyond Math.

 `super-Q < human-ToC < math` or `super-Q < math < human-ToC`